josdem/blog-hugo/content/techtalk/best_practices/solid_principles.md

 Entities must depend on abstractions not on concretions.

 The classical use of this principle is `BeanFactory` in [Spring Framework](https://spring.io/).
-In Spring, components can work together by simply injected dependencies in other components.
+In Spring, we can add components by injecting them into other components as dependencies.

 Let's consider a `PersonService` and inject a `PersonRepository` as dependency.